nikkilr88/egghead-notes/intro-to-rust/intro-to-rust.md

 - Fast
 - Secure
-- Complier doesn't allow you to write code that isn't memory safe
+- compiler doesn't allow you to write code that isn't memory safe

 ### Package management